 The most popular DAWs out there are Ableton Live, FL Studio, Logic Pro (exclusive to Mac), and Pro Tools.
 There are a few more that round out the list as well such as Cubase, Studio One, and Reaper.

-If you’re a complete beginner to music production, then I’d suggest going for FL Studio.
+If you’re a complete beginner to music production, then I’d suggest going for FL Studio or Ableton Live.

-Ableton Live is a good place to start as well, but it’s not quite as “beginner-friendly” so to speak.
+Ableton Live is a good place to start, but it’s not quite as “beginner-friendly” as FL Studio.
 Also, if you’re a Mac/Apple lover, then Logic Pro is a solid choice, but again, there’s a little more of a learning curve for beginners.
 FL Studio 20 introduced full compatibility with Mac, so you can still opt for that if you’re worried about Logic.

 Overall, I’d recommend doing some extensive research on all the various DAWs out there before making your final decision.
 A lot of options have free trials that you can take advantage of as well.